theperk08/dkrypton/README.md

 ---------
 > __Warning__:
 <b>For personal use or commercial use at your own risk !
-I'm not a professional
 This is only an amateur and personal project</b>
 ---------